harshjohiya/DeepTrust/README.md

 <div align="center">

-**⚠️ Disclaimer**: This tool is designed for research and educational purposes.
+**Disclaimer**: This tool is designed for research and educational purposes.
 Deepfake detection is an active area of research with ongoing challenges.
 Always verify critical information through multiple independent sources.

-**Made with ❤️ for AI Safety and Digital Trust**

 </div>